Red Team Operation

 Most tools used for Red Team have some level of logging the activities, but the location of logs that will be maintained is different depending on the tool and many of them required the operator to trigger log generation.
 In any case it is quite handy to use business tools.

 Daily transfer of those logs to the engagement repository is recommended.
 Preference should be to make a backup script that copies every set of logs to the repository when executed at the end of the day.
+Learn more at Cyber Security Classes in Pune.

 Details concerning Red Team actions are often met with inability.
 Even when the Team has undeniable evidence of access to extremely restrictive network or physical area, target personnel sometimes have issues conceding access was obtained.